 Now is the time to devise a game plan for how to handle eating and working out during the holidays.
 There’s nothing more frustrating than to have forty-six weeks worth of success derailed during the last six weeks of the year.

 When working with my weight management clients, I recommend that they simply try to maintain their weight from Thanksgiving to New Year’s Day.
 If they lose weight, great, but if they don’t, that’s okay, too.
 With a goal of maintenance, it’s easier for them to succeed, and quicker to get back on track after the holidays.

-My tips for staying on track during the holidays include:
+Try these tips for staying on track during the holidays: